Federal funds aimed at boosting Chesapeake Bay oyster population

 Efforts to increase Chesapeake Bay’s oyster population — a key indicator of the bay’s health — have received $800,000 in federal funding.

-“This money will allow us and our partners — including the Maryland Department of Natural Resources — to finish up [habitat] restoration work,” Mike Roman, director of the Horn Point Laboratory at the University of Maryland’s Center for Environmental Studies in Cambridge, told Capital News Service.
+“This money will allow us and our partners — including the Maryland Department of Natural Resources — to finish up [habitat] restoration work,” Mike Roman, director of the Horn Point Laboratory at the University of Maryland Center for Environmental Science in Cambridge, told Capital News Service.

 The restoration work is on the Little Choptank, Tred Avon, St. Mary’s and Manokin rivers, and Harris Creek, Roman said.